Skip To Main Content

 General Requirements for Visitors:

-- Parent/guardian/caretakers, guest speakers, or volunteers who have business to conduct are required to fill out an online application, register at the main office by signing in, and wear a visitor badge at all times while on campus.
+• Parents/guardians/caretakers, guest speakers, or volunteers who have business to conduct must fill out an online application, register at the main office by signing in, and wear a visitor badge at all times while on campus.
 An ID is required.

 Grading Information